Sledgehammer (Peter Gabriel song): Music video

-Gabriel lay under a sheet of glass for 16 hours while filming the video one frame at a time.
+Gabriel said that the music video was shot frame by frame.
+For one scene, Gabriel lay under a sheet of glass for 16 hours with raw fish.
 "It took a lot of hard work," Gabriel recalled.
 "I was thinking at the time, 'If anyone wants to try and copy this video, good luck to them.'"
+For each frame of a ten-second sequence, clouds were painted across Gabriel's face to create the illusion of moving clouds.

-Two dead, headless, featherless chickens were animated using stop-motion and shown dancing along to the synthesised shakuhachi solo.
-This section was animated by Nick Park, of Aardman Animations, who was refining his work in plasticine animation at the time.
+Two dead, headless, featherless chickens were animated using stop motion and shown dancing along to the synthesised shakuhachi solo.
+This section was animated by Nick Park, of Aardman Animations, who was refining his work in plasticine animation at the time and later created Wallace & Gromit.
 The video ended with a large group of extras jerkily rotating around Gabriel, among them his daughters Anna-Marie and Melanie, the animators themselves and director Stephen Johnson's girlfriend.
-Also included were six women who posed as the back-up singers of the song.
+A total of 100 hours were spent shooting the music video, with each second of video consisting of 25 unique poses from Gabriel.

-"Sledgehammer" won nine MTV Video Music Awards in 1987, the most awards a single video has won.
+A major hit on music television, "Sledgehammer" won nine MTV Video Music Awards in 1987, the most awards a single video has won.
 It ranked at number four on MTV's 100 Greatest Music Videos Ever Made (1999).
 "Sledgehammer" has also been declared MTV's number one animated video of all time.
 The video was voted number seven on TMF's Ultimate 50 Videos You Must See, which first aired 24 June 2006.
 It ranked at number 2 on VH1's "Top 20 Videos of the '80s" and number one on "Amazing Moment in Music" on the Australian TV show 20 to 1 in 2007.
 It won Best British Video at the 1987 Brit Awards and was nominated for the Best Music Video category for the first annual Soul Train Music Awards in that same year.

+According to Time magazine, "Sledgehammer"'s music video is the all-time most played music video on MTV.
+Gabriel recalled that the video was broadcast in the Soviet Union, India, and China, which had otherwise refrained from playing his other material.

 The music video was remastered into 4K resolution, and was released in 2018 through Apple Music.